nan-apps/NodeOpenFights/README.md

-Node version of <a href="https://github.com/nan-apps/OpenFights" >OpenFights</a><br/>
+Node version of <a href="https://github.com/nan-apps/OpenFights" >OpenFights</a> An opensource fighting game.<br/>

-An opensource fighting game.
-Developing with expressjs and Adding remote playing with node socket.io
+This new version is developed with node expressjs and the idea is adding remote playing with socket.io